Beached and Stranded Whales: Why, Solar Storms, Humans, U.S. Navy Sonar

 There is some evidence that mass whale groundings may linked with solar storms.
 A team from the University of Kiel compared records of sperm whale stranding in the North Sea between 1712 and 2003 and found that in many cases they coincided with period of high solar activity.
 In a report published in the Journal of Sea Research scientists theorized that geomagnetic storms associated with high solar activity disrupts the whale internal navigation system and caused them to run aground.

 Australian scientists have found that mass beachings of whales and dolphins in the southern hemisphere come in 12-year cycles that coincide with cooler, nutrient-rich ocean currents moving from the south and swelling fish stocks, bring the marines mammals close to shore, where they can get trapped by tides and sand bars, as they pursue food close to shore.
-Some theorize that this phenomena could increase with global warming as this pattern increasess and bring more whales and dolphins close to shore.
+Some theorize that this phenomena could increase with global warming as this pattern increases and bring more whales and dolphins close to shore.

 Human Activities and Beached Whales